Going, Going, Gone (Lee Greenwood song)

-"Going, Going, Gone" is a song written by Jan Crutchfield, and performed by American country music artist Lee Greenwood.
+"Going, Going, Gone" is a song written by Jan Crutchfield, and recorded by American country music artist Lee Greenwood.
 It was released in December 1983 as the third single from the album Somebody's Gonna Love You.
 The song was Greenwood's second number one on the country chart.
 The single went to number one for one week and spent twelve weeks on the country chart.